Percentile rankings vs 1,600+ peer institutions. Higher is better.

 For a graduate at the institution's downside earnings scenario of $27,223 four years after enrollment, median federal debt of $5,500 projects to a monthly payment of about $62 under standard ten-year repayment.
 For personalized projections across earnings scenarios and to explore how debt service fits within your household context, use [Azimuth's Financial GPS tool](/analysis/financial-gps-framework/).

-Graduates earn median 4-year earnings of $29,117, placing University of Puerto Rico-Aguadilla in the 0.3 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
-Graduates earn at roughly the same level as similar students at comparable institutions, placing University of Puerto Rico-Aguadilla in the 58.9 percentile for [earnings beyond expectations](/analysis/a-value-added-approach-to-college-outcomes/) among nonprofit four-year institutions.
+Graduates of University of Puerto Rico-Aguadilla earn median 4-year earnings of $29,117, placing University of Puerto Rico-Aguadilla in the 0.3 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
+Graduates earn about $166 more than similar students at comparable institutions, placing the institution in the 58.9 percentile for earnings beyond expectations among nonprofit four-year institutions.

 23 graduates